mesleki2017/RAG-Retrieval-Augmented-Generation/RAG-Retrieval-Augmented-Generation/Vector Store/Chroma/SQLite database file that Chroma uses to persist vector data on disk.md

     - **Embeddings**: The vector #embedding s  are stored in tables within the SQLite database, where each row corresponds to a specific data item (e.g., a text snippet, an image).
     - **Metadata**: Alongside embeddings, Chroma stores metadata such as IDs, labels, and other contextual information in the same database.
 This metadata is stored in a structured format, allowing for efficient retrieval and filtering.
 3. **Indexing for Fast Retrieval**:
     - **Indexes**: Chroma creates indexes within the `chroma.db` file to facilitate fast similarity searches.
-These indexes are optimized for quick access to the most similar #vectors, reducing the search time even with large datasets.
+These indexes are optimized for quick access to the most similar #vector s, reducing the search time even with large datasets.
 4. **Compatibility and Portability**:

     - **Portable**: The `chroma.db` file is portable, meaning it can be easily shared or moved between different systems.
 This makes it convenient for collaboration or deployment in different environments.